bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 90°
-- Breezy
+- Breezy and Overcast
-- 57% humidity
+- 58% humidity
-- 17 mph wind
+- 13 mph wind
-- 7% cloud cover
+- 98% cloud cover
-- 43 AQI 🟩
+- 42 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
-- 0.78 inches of rain expected in the next 48 hours
+- 0.8 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>